Yang Xiong (author): Life and career

-Like a number of the other well-known writers of the Han dynasty, Yang was from Shu (modern Sichuan province), specifically the area of Pi (modern Pi County, Sichuan).
+Like a number of the other well-known writers of the Han dynasty, Yang was from Shu (modern Sichuan province), specifically the suburban Pi (Pi County) area of the Chengdu provincial capital.
 Yang claimed that his family had moved south from the state of Jin during its civil infighting in the 6th century BCE.

-As a youth Yang was an admirer and imitator of his elder Shu compatriot Sima Xiangru and the "grand fu" style of the early Han period.
+As a youth, Yang studied under master Zhang Zun, contributing to his wide range of interests.
+He became an admirer of the Warring States period Chu poet Qu Yuan, and an imitator of his own Shu forebear Sima Xiangru.
 His ability and success in fu composition earned him a summons to the imperial capital at Chang'an to serve as an "Expectant Official", responsible for composing poems and fu for the emperor.

 Yang's position required him to praise the virtue and glory of Emperor Cheng of Han and the grandeur of imperial outings, but he was disturbed by the wasteful extravagance of the imperial court.
 Yang attempted to return the fu genre to a focus of "suasive admonition", which he believed was the original purpose of the earliest fu-type writings of Qu Yuan, but his couched admonitions against extravagance went unnoticed and unheeded by Emperor Cheng.